williamchenghu/fullstack-hy2020/part2/phonebook/README.md

 - you can use the person's name as value of the _key_ property
 - remember to prevent the default action of submitting HTML forms!

+## Step 2

+Prevent the user from being able to add names that already exist in the phonebook.

+Issue a warning with the alert command when such an action is attempted.